 In June 2014, Edublox reading and learning clinic hosted the FUNtastic Brain Clinic in Singapore.
 The course was offered in conjunction with a world-class training academy in Asia Pacific.

 The Center for Evaluation and Assessment (CEA) at the University of Pretoria analyzed the results of tests done at the Clinic, revealing a significant increase in concentration in just five days.

 Clinic presented in Asia

-The program was presented to 27 students, ages 10 to 12, with an aim to increase cognitive skills and improve reading, spelling and comprehension.
-In Singapore, Grade 6 students are required to write an exam, and the marks obtained determine which high school they can apply to.
-Learners who receive higher marks in the exam are accepted at more prestigious high schools in the city.
-The Clinic was presented in order to help students prepare for this exam.
+The program was presented to 27 students, ages 10 to 12, to increase cognitive skills and improve reading, spelling, and comprehension.
+In Singapore, Grade 6 students must write an exam, and the marks determine which high school they can apply to.
+Students who receive higher marks in the exam get accepted at more prestigious high schools in the city.
+The Clinic was presented to help students prepare for this exam.

-The program took place over a five-day period, with seven or eight half-hour sessions per day.
-Students were pre-tested using Cambridge Brain Sciences online tests.
-Five tests were selected for memory function, concentration and general reasoning abilities.
+The program took place over five days, with seven or eight half-hour daily sessions.
+Students were pre-tested using Cambridge Brain Sciences’ online tests.
+Five tests that assess memory, concentration, and general reasoning abilities were selected.

 After testing, trained tutors commenced with Edublox lessons.
-The students completed a post-test and results were tabulated for evaluation.
-A control group comprising of 25 students of similar age, gender and ability also completed the pre- and post-tests.
-This group did not attend the Clinic, but continued to go to school.
+The students completed a post-test, and the results were tabulated for evaluation.
+A control group comprising 25 students of similar age, gender, and ability also did the pre- and post-tests.
+This group did not attend the Clinic but continued to go to school.

 Evaluating the data

-Flordis South Africa (FSA), distributor of the cognitive enhancing product Keenmind, sponsored the data evaluation.
+Flordis South Africa (FSA), the distributor of the cognitive enhancing product Keenmind, sponsored the data evaluation.
 The CEA of the Faculty of Education at the University of Pretoria analyzed the pre- and post-tests results.

-Results of the study show an improvement in concentration, or on focused attention, in just five days.
+Results of the study show an improvement in concentration, or focused attention, in just five days.
 Focused attention is the ability to selectively concentrate on one aspect of the environment while ignoring other things.
 This type of concentration is both physically and mentally tiring.
 People with attention problems such as Attention Deficit Hyperactivity Disorder (ADHD) are known for their inability to filter out distractions and focus on one thing only.